johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

 ## Features
-- Preexisting themes and fonts aligned with the [UMBC Brand and Style Guide](https://styleguide.umbc.edu/), AND easily customizable.
+- Preexisting themes, fonts, and logos aligned with the [UMBC Brand and Style Guide](https://styleguide.umbc.edu/), AND easily customizable.
 - Works **out-of-the-box** with minimal setup.
 - Compaitable with [Overleaf](https://www.overleaf.com/read/dmwdjvpbspcs#f175ae) and other editors.
   - **Note:** You need to set the compiler to **XeLaTeX** or **LuaLaTeX**.
 On Overleaf, go to _Menu -> Settings -> Compiler_.